How can I become a professional fine art painter?

 Are you making any money on your great artistic abilities?
 How old are you now?
 What kind of artwork are you doing nowadays??

 Thanks.
 I do.
 I sell my art prints online and at conventions here in the UK.
 I also sell my work through Print on Demand sites like Spreadshirt and Zazzle.
 I take on commissions for companies who contact me through this website- usually in the form of mechanise art, designs for ad campaigns or book illustration.
 Plus I work part time as a tattoo artist, which takes up about 2-3 days of my week.
-I think most artists these days need to consider multiple sources of income and opportunities for their work unless they specialise in one are and have one or two clients who can provide a regular stream or work.
+I think most artists these days need to consider multiple sources of income and opportunities for their work unless they specialise in one area or niche and have one or two clients who can provide a regular stream or work.

 As I write this, I’m 36.
 Nowadays stabbing people with tattoo needles takes up a fair amount of my time.
 The tattoo designs I create typically aren’t manga characters, but I still lean more towards an illustrative and comic book style.